 - Smoother user interface.
 Vsync timing across all drawing and animation done by the Android framework, including application rendering, touch events, screen composition and display refresh; and triple buffering in the graphics pipeline.

 Well, here's a bit of a nice surprise: one lucky XDA user just got an update to 4.1.2 on his Sprint Optimus G. And then another.
 And another.
 And some more.
 All with nary a word from The Now Network, which is usually pretty on top of announcing updates for devices.
 Ergo, at this point, we're not entirely sure if this is the start of a full-on rollout or just a "soak test" of sorts.
+We're thinking the former, but until official word is muttered from the lips of Sprint, it's a crapshoot.

 The Optimus G on Japan's Docomo network is an interesting device, as it ships with a mandatory access control system that basically prevents remounting system, reading boot, executing tasks with root privileges, and things of that nature.
 Thus, the root process for this version of the Optimus G was a tricky one.